This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 - This will open the PDF in QuickLook.

 Now, follow these steps to start editing your file in QuickLook:

 - In the QuickLook preview of your PDF, navigate to the top right section.

 - Click the Pencil icon.

-- This will reveal a set of editing tools on the left, which you can use to edit your PDF.
+- This will reveal a set of editing tools on the left, which you can use to edit existing text on your PDF.